Chiral differential operators via Batalin-Vilkovisky quantization: Discussion of some physics literature

 Witten chooses to find the infinitesimal symmetries of the $\beta\gamma$ system by doing explicit computations in the chiral algebra after obtaining it from the free theory.
 By contrast, we use the BV formalism to determine how to lift the classical symmetries to quantum symmetries (at the cost of a Lie algebra extension) and then extract the chiral algebra statements.
 In a sense, we do path integral manipulations to recover chiral algebra, and Witten follows the reverse logic.
 The results naturally agree.

-\begin{rmk} Recent work of Si Li \cite{LiQME} provides another useful perspective on this relationship.
+\begin{rmk} Recent work \cite{LiQME} of Si Li provides another useful perspective on this relationship.
 He considers free holomorphic BV theories on the complex line, and he produces an identification between the obstruction-deformation complex of the BV theory and the mode Lie algebra of its vertex algebra.
-His result, extended to our equivariant context, then recovers Witten's computation. \end{rmk}
+His result, extended to our equivariant context, then recovers Witten's computation.
+See Remark~\ref{rmk on si's work} for an extended discussion of this point. \end{rmk}

 After determining the appropriate symmetries of the chiral algebra, Witten tries to lift the patching of coordinates on the good cover to patching of the chiral algebras.
 The coordinate patching can be seen as living in the Lie algebra $\frak{v}$ (or rather its assciated group), so the challenge is to lift to $\fg$, which involves choices.
 Any choice determines a \v{C}ech 2-cocycle with values in $\Omega^2_{cl}$, and if the cocycle vanishes, the choices determine a patching of the chiral algebras.
 The work of \cite{GMS} showed that this cocycle is indeed $\ch_2(T_X)$.
 Our method provides another perspective.